sdemkovich/Recipe-Master/README.md

 # Project1

 ## Latest Commit
+-Modified div classes for responsiveness

+## Previous commits
 -Added lower banner
 -Modified Pantry Search, Pantry List, and background

-## Previous commits
 -Modify HTML/CSS for UI
 -Error handling to display "N/A" if nutrient is not found
 -Added kcal units to Calories